niklr/animated-medical-imaging/src/AMI.Persistence.EntityFramework.SQLite/README.md

 # AMI.Persistence.EntityFramework.SQLite

-Run the following command in Package Manager Console with the SQLite project selected:
+Existing databases in the AMI.API project may need to be deleted beforehand e.g. AmiSqliteDatabase.db Run the following command in Package Manager Console with the SQLite project selected and AMI.API as startup project:

 ```
 PM> Add-Migration Initial